-Orthodox Christians in Greece, Russia, Bulgaria, Ukraine, and other countries around the world will be celebrating Easter (Pascha) on Sunday, May 1.
-Attending church services, decorating eggs, playing games and eating traditional foods are typical parts of the celebration.
+Orthodox Christians in Greece, Russia, Bulgaria, Ukraine, and other countries around the world celebrate Pascha (Easter) with church services, decorating eggs, playing games and eating traditional foods are typical parts of the celebration.

 People of all ages enjoy playing Easter egg games.